top of page

 What is the Impact of the California Solar Mandate?

-The solar mandate affects solar installers and PV contractors.
+The California solar panel law affects solar installers and PV contractors.
 If conducting business in California, it is critical to understand its impact on your customers.

 Residential California Solar Panel Clients